Chart Color Schemes

 Tully is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tully's dwelling structure, as per the latest Census, consisted of 84.4% houses and 15.6% other dwellings.
+Tully's dwelling structure, as per the latest Census, consisted of 84.4% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 87.1% houses and 12.9% other dwellings.
-Home ownership in Tully was 43.4%, with mortgaged properties at 25.8% and rented ones at 30.7%.
-The median monthly mortgage repayment in Tully was $1,300, aligning with Non-Metro Qld's average.
-The median weekly rent figure in Tully was $265, compared to Non-Metro Qld's $250.
-Nationally, Tully's median mortgage repayments were lower at $1,300 compared to Australia's average of $1,863.
-Similarly, rents in Tully were substantially below the national figure of $375.
+Home ownership in Tully was at 43.4%, with mortgaged dwellings at 25.8% and rented ones at 30.7%.
+The median monthly mortgage repayment in the area was $1,300, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $265, compared to Non-Metro Qld's $250.
+Nationally, Tully's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing